Get Pre-Approved For Your Car Loan Apply Now

 Maintaining Warmth

-When to use a block heater on a diesel engine
+When to Use a Block Heater on a Diesel Engine

 Using a block heater on a diesel engine is especially important in cold climates because diesel engines are more sensitive to low temperatures than gasoline engines.
-This is due to the higher compression ratio in diesel engines and the fact that diesel fuel can gel in extreme cold, making starting more difficult.
+(Diesel fuel can even gel in extreme cold, and diesels rely on high compression ignition which is harder when everything is cold.)
+Here’s when to use a block heater on a diesel engine:

-1. Temperature Threshold
+1. Temperature Threshold:

 • Below –15°C (5°F): It is strongly recommended to use a block heater for diesel engines.